Emmotes/ic_spoilers/docs/ishi.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Monsters are People Too!** (Guess)
-> Increases Ishi's damage by 100% for each non-human in the formation, stacking multiplicatively.
+> Ishi's damage is increased by 100% for each non-human in the formation, stacking multiplicatively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>